shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

-For the first minimization we use the steepest descents algorithm by setting `integrator = steep` to minimize the energy of the system with a maximum of 50,000 steps (`nsteps = 50000`).
+For the first minimization we use the steepest descents algorithm by setting `integrator = steep` to minimize the energy of the system with a maximum of 1,000 steps (`nsteps = 1000`).
 The minimization will stop if the energy converges before then.
-The second minimization we are simply using another (slower) algorithm by setting `integrator = l-bfgs`.
-This probably isn't required in most cases, but I personally like to have these two steps to ensure that my system has a good starting structure.
-This algorithm does not support constraints, which is why they are turned off.
 Additionally we have `define = -DFLEXIBLE`.
-This lets GROMACS know to use flexible water, since by default all water models are rigid.
+This lets GROMACS know to use flexible water, since by default all water models are rigid using an algorithm called SETTLE.
 In the water model's topology file, which we have includes, there is an if statement that looks for the `FLEXIBLE` variable to defined.
+The purpose of this first minimization is to get the molecules in a good starting position so we can turn on SETTLE without any errors.

+In the second minimization we are simply removing `define = -DFLEXIBLE` and increasing the number of maximum steps to 50,000.

-The last three steps all use the leap-frog integrator by setting `integrator = md`.
+The last three parts---the two equilibrations and production---all use the leap-frog integrator by setting `integrator = md`.
 Additionally each one will use a 2 fs time step by setting `dt = 0.002`.

 For the first equilibration step there are a few things to note.
 We are adding several parameters shown below: